styleEddie/styleEddie/README.md

 ## 📚 Recent Projects
 🔹 **AIVISION**: A health monitoring platform using machine learning and computer vision.
-🔹 **Inventory Management**: A Full Stack inventory management system with React and Node.js.

 ---

 ## 🌱 Currently Learning